angband/angband/docs/attack.rst

 only the most common.

 Apart from these there are some very rare and well-made armours in the dungeon with not necessarily any special abilities.
-These include Shields of Deflection, Adamantite Plate Mail, Mithril Plate Mail, Mithril Chain Mail, and Elven Cloaks.
-The first four cannot be damaged by acid because of the quality metals they contain.
+These include Adamantite Plate Mail, Mithril Plate Mail, Mithril Chain Mail, and Elven Cloaks.
+The first three cannot be damaged by acid because of the quality metals they contain.

 There are rumors of unique "artifact" items in the dungeon - weapons and armor of all types.
 Many of these are more powerful than even the greatest